 Redkite and Coles Dare to Dream Scholarship

-Apply for a Dare to Dream Scholarship today to help you reach your goals
+A Dare to Dream Scholarship can help teens reach their goals

 We believe that cancer shouldn’t get in the way of achieving your goals.